 We don’t usually write reduced forms, so the spelling can vary depending on the writer.
 Just to help you see what is happening, here is how the reduced forms might be written:

 - What’s somethin’ ya hafta do d’day? (some speakers say “do t’day”)

 - What wouldja do if ya had lotsa money?

 - What’s somethin’ ya shoulda done but didn’t?

 - He’s gotta do ‘is homework.

 Spoken English Reduction Guide: This guide includes a PDF of 25+ common reductions, 30 sample sentences, and audio to help you practice both listening and natural rhythm and pronunciation.

 Here is one of my favorite engVid teachers explaining gonna, hafta, wanna, sorta and more!

-If you’d like to hear more about relaxed speech, check out the video below.
+If you’d like to hear more about relaxed speech, check out this video by Dave at engVid.